 Unfortunately, the shoulder is a fairly common pain point in which many injuries can occur.
 The shoulder is a complex joint.
 In fact, there are four articulations to the shoulder girdle.
 These areas involve:

 Sternoclavicular Joint: Where the clavicle attaches to the sternum.

 Scapulothoracic Joint: This is where the scapula bone meets your ribs in the back.

 Acromioclavicular Joint: Where the clavicle meets the acromion of the scapula.

 Glenohumeral Joint: The ball-and-socket connection between the humerus and scapula.

-Okay after hitting you with some vocab and exposing you to all this science, it's easy to see that a whole lotta things can go wrong.
+Okay after hitting you with some vocab and exposing you to all this science, it's easy to see that whole lotta things can go wrong.
 Day to day this may include dislocations, impingement, muscle tears, and of course joint pain.
-This translates into dysfunctional movement where simple tasks like reaching for that box of spaghetti on the top shelf becomes impossible or by the very least, extremely painful and difficult.
-Likewise, buckling your seat belt, grabbing your kid's action figure from the backseat, etc., are all continuous irritating experiences.
+This translates into a dysfunctional movement where simple tasks like reaching for that box of spaghetti on the top shelf become impossible or by the very least, extremely painful and difficult.
+Likewise, buckling your seat belt, grab your kid's action figure from the backseat, etc., are all continuous irritating experiences.

 Your only reservation is that you don't want to pump your body full of narcotics and over-the-counter NSAIDs that destroy your liver...
 So this where we make our entrance to show you that pain relief doesn't have to cost you your health.